heroku-softtrends/dotnetmvc.sample/README.md

 <br/>
 <br/>
 ## The following changes, You must need to do in project.json of your project before deploying on Heroku
-*   Add new property called "outputName": "<Your_ProjectName>" in buildOptions
+*   Add new property called "outputName": "Your_ProjectName" in buildOptions
 *   Remove scripts section.
 It has prepublish and postpublish actions.
 These are not needed
 <br/>
 <br/>